weierophinney/grumpy-phpunit/testing-db.markdown

 sandbox, I am referring to creating an environment where you can delete and recreate the database easily; automating these tasks is even better.

-So make sure that your application supports the ability to decide what database it will talk to.
+Make sure that your application supports the ability to decide what database it will talk to.
 Set it in the bootstrap, or in your globally-available configuration object, or in the constructor of the God object every other object in your application extends itself from.
 I don't care, just make sure